szldmgy/BlackBoxOptimizer/readme.md

 - Start the server (this might require administrator rights):

-    1. simple double click on the jar .
+    1. simple double click on the jar (On some OSs might not work properly).

-    2. from command line in the `App` folder execute `sudo java -jar BlaBoO-1.0-SNAPSHOT-shaded.jar`
+    2. (RECOMMENDED)from command line in the `App` folder execute `sudo java -jar BlaBoO-1.0-SNAPSHOT-shaded.jar`

 - go to `http://localhost:4567/hello` to access the GUI.